baylonp/crypto_project/README.md

 ### Data in transit

 After establishing a secure session, client and servers start exchanging data.
 How do we secure the data flow?
-We use **AES-GCM 128 bit***.
+We use **AES-GCM 128 bit**.
 GCM is an encryption mode for AES that stands for Galois Counter Mode.
-It guarantees confidentiality and authentication of the messages since is uses TAGS that are computed at the receiving end against the ones received to see if the data sent is the same as the data received.
+It guarantees confidentiality and authentication of the messages since it uses TAGS that are computed at the receiving end against the ones received to see if the data sent is the same as the data received.
 It also guarantees authentication for messages not intended to be ecnrypted (AAD) but we do not use it in this way.

 ## Key Agreement and Key Exchange protocol

 Here it comes the best part.
-Since we must gurantee Perfect Forward Secrecy and protection against MiTM and Replay attack, we devised a method that incorporate a sort of ***digital signature*** and ***Ephemeral Diffie-Hellman*** for key derivation.
+Since we must guarantee Perfect Forward Secrecy and protection against MiTM and Replay attack, we devised a method that incorporate a sort of **digital signature** and **Ephemeral Diffie-Hellman** for key derivation.

 It is important to note that some of the initial assumptions were the fact that the client already knows the public key (RSA) of the server and we don't need to do do client authentication at the key level, just to implement it via a registration form (more on that later).

 + **First challenge** --> Authenticate the server w.r.t to the client so that an attacker can't do the MiTM attack.

-  Since both client and server need to exchange their Diffie Hellman publi key parameters in order to derive the **secret epheemral session key**, we want to make sure that the server public DH parameters have their integrity guarateed.
+  Since both client and server need to exchange their Diffie Hellman public key parameters in order to derive the **secret ephemeral session key**, we want to make sure that the server public DH parameters have their integrity guarateed.

   We do this by concatenating them with their hash signed by the server private key(RSA).
-This way the client, when receiving them, can "decrypt" the hash with the sever public key(RSA) and then compute the hash of what he received to check it againts the hash he received.
+This way the client, when receiving them, can "decrypt" the hash with the server public key(RSA) and then compute the hash of what he received to check it againts the hash he received.

   This method guarantees protection against MiTM attack.
 It will be clear once you'll see the figure of the protocol.

 + **Second challenge** --> Guarantee protection against Replay attack.

-  To be compliant to this requirement we implement an exchange of a **client_nonce** so that when the server replies with all the things I wrote in the previouse section, the client       knows it is about this actual session.
+  To be compliant to this requirement we implemented an exchange of a **client_nonce** so that when the server replies with all the things I wrote in the previouse section, the client       knows it is about this actual session.